 Just how much of an influence will reviews have on the customer?
 A study from Podium and published in The Drum found that 93% of customers say online reviews impact their purchasing decision, making it crucial for a company to engage with online review platforms.

 Going beyond the customer influence that reviews have and looking at the SEO implications for reviews, we need to look at how Google uses them, what platforms to focus on and what impact these have.

-The test found that the meta description with a review-rich snippet included (identified by the stars shown in the description) had a click through rate of 26.32%, while the other descriptions tested – sales-driven wording and informative-based wording – had click through rates of 21.52% and 14.93% respectively.
+The impact that reviews have on customers being driven to your business’s website is shown in a study carried out by Richard Baxter, measuring click through rates.
+The test found that the meta description with a review-rich snippet included (ie. with stars shown in the description) had a click through rate of 26.32%, while the other descriptions tested (with sales-driven wording and informative wording) had click through rates of 21.52% and 14.93% respectively.

-Google associated review sites
+List of Google associated review sites:

 - ECã ã

 - Trusted Shops